 I try to make it easy on you!
 If you are interested in working with me, you can schedule here online, send me a message through this website, or contact me by phone at 269-254-1211 or via email at [email protected].

 What methods of payment do you offer for counseling services?

 Fees can be paid with cash, check, Health Savings Accounts, or credit card payments.

 How long would my visits be?

-For individual therapy, couples counseling, or family therapy, appointments lengths are between 45-53 minutes, depending on insurance requirements.
+The appointment lengths for individual therapy, couples counseling, family therapy, or life coaching appointments are between 45-53 minutes, depending on any insurance requirements.

 Will my information be kept private?

-For those applying insurance coverage to counseling services, I am required to share information necessary for billing purposes.
-However, as a therapist who strives to always practice ethically, I am bound by the confidentiality requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-This means that I cannot even confirm or deny that I know you unless you have signed a specific release of information.
-It is of the utmost importance to me that services are safe and private.
+For those applying insurance coverage to counseling services, I are required to share information necessary for billing purposes.
+However, as a therapy practice that always strives to always practice ethically, I am bound by the confidentiality requirements of the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+This means that I cannot even confirm or deny that I know you unless you have signed a specific release of information with me.
+It is of the utmost importance to me that your services are safe and private.